bondeluke/TinyIoC/README.md

 # TinyIoC
 TinyIoC is a tiny inversion-of-control container.
-This fail-fast, to-the-point, no-fuss API will keep you from shooting yourself in the foot.
+This fail-fast, to-the-point, no-fuss API keeps your DI consistent and predictable.
-The TinyContainer implements two straightforward interfaces.
+The main class `TinyContainer` implements two straightforward interfaces, `ITinyRegistry` and `ITinyResolver`.
 ```c#
 public interface ITinyRegistry
 {